sttich/dl-recommendation/README.md

 - **attention-mechanism** is the code to reproduce the result of Attention mechanism
 - **user** is the code to reproduce the result of user representation(implicit, embedded and recurrent)

+# Experiment result
+Please go to (https://docs.google.com/spreadsheets/d/1Qs5KKugzheDMFH3YLNoQl50Z3hxRPAvTaEYavGgb5sc/edit?usp=sharing) to find more experiment results that we didn't report in the paper.

 # Acknowledgement
 - **GRU4Rec** is the original [Theano implementation](https://github.com/hidasib/GRU4Rec) GRU4Rec.